MEET OUR STAFF

 Mary Nell is married to Kevin Strawn with whom she has two college-aged daughters, Mollie and Rosemarie.
 In her free time she enjoys practicing centering prayer and yoga.
 Her favorite childhood book is Little House on the Prairie by Laura Ingalls Wilder.

-Nikki Keith, Director of Development
+Nikki Keith, Chief Development Officer

 With more than 15 years’ experience in non-profit communications and fund development, Nikki Keith currently serves as the Director of Development for Freedom School Partners.
 Mrs. Keith provides strategic leadership in developing philanthropic relationships in support of FSP programs.
 She is also responsible for annual support from individuals, corporations, and foundations, as well as special events.
 Nikki began her non-profit career with the Boy Scouts of America holding professional roles at Blue Ridge Council (Greenville, SC) and Mecklenburg County Council (Charlotte, NC).
 In addition, Mrs. Keith has served as Director of Resource Development and the Women’s Leadership Initiative for United Way of Central Carolinas.
 Prior to joining Freedom School Partners, Mrs. Keith served as Director of Development for the Harvey B. Gantt Center for African-American Arts+Culture.